slbailey/Retrovue/docs/domain/SchedulePlan.md

 SchedulePlan is the **single source of scheduling logic** for channel programming.
 ScheduleService and schedule generation logic consume SchedulePlan records to determine actual content selections.
 Plan-based scheduling flows into ScheduleDay, which is resolved 3-4 days in advance:

 1. **Identify active plans**: For a given channel and date, determine which plans are active based on cron_expression, effective date ranges (start_date, end_date), and is_active status.
 Plans are channel-bound and span repeating or one-time timeframes
-2. **Resolve layering and overrides**: Apply Photoshop-style layering - if multiple plans match, select the plan with the highest priority.
+2. **Resolve layering and overrides**: Apply plan layering by priority - if multiple plans match, select the plan with the highest priority.
 More specific plans (e.g., holidays) override generic ones (e.g., weekdays)
 3. **Resolve Zones and Patterns**: For each active plan, identify its Zones (time windows with optional day filters) and their associated Patterns (ordered lists of Program references).
 Zones + Patterns repeat to fill each Zone's active window, snapping to the Channel's Grid boundaries.
 Apply conflict resolution (soft-start-after-current) when Zones open while content is playing
 4. **Generate BroadcastScheduleDay**: Resolve the plan into a concrete [BroadcastScheduleDay](ScheduleDay.md) for the specific channel and date (resolved 3-4 days in advance for EPG and playout purposes).
 This is the primary expansion point where Programs → concrete episodes and VirtualAssets → real assets
 5. **Generate PlaylogEvents**: From the resolved ScheduleDay, generate [BroadcastPlaylogEvent](PlaylogEvent.md) records for actual playout execution